 |HONR 199:||Honors Program Senior Thesis/Project (required for "University Honors" designation)|

 This course is an introduction to the Drake Honors Program.
-While only one credit, the practicum develops skills needed to be successful in the Honors Program, and skills that will hopefully translate to meaningful skills outside of the classroom.
+While only two credits, the meetings develop skills needed to be successful in the Honors Program, and skills that will hopefully translate to meaningful skills outside of the classroom.
 The course structure is almost exclusively discussion based.
-The Fall 2020 topic is banned books.
+The Fall 2022 topic is propaganda.

 HONR 051: Physical Science: Modern Technology, 3 credit hrs.

 Physical Science: Modern Technology is an introduction to the basic concepts of physical science and the scientific method, with discussions of their applications to modern technology.
 There are two hours of lecture and two hours of lab per week.
 The course will also explore the history of science as well as the philosophy/nature of the physical sciences.
 That is, the course will explore physical phenomena, explore the historical development of human understanding of these phenomena, and work to make explicit the underlying assumptions, social forces, and epistemic commitments of the physical sciences.

 HONR 053: Life and Teaching of Jesus, 3 credit hrs.

 Jesus was the founder of the world's largest religion and one of the most controversial figures in religious history.
 "Life and Teaching of Jesus" is an analysis of the early Christian writings with the objective of studying the life and message of Jesus.
 This exploration will use the tools of historical, anthropological, sociological, and literary scholarship to investigate Jesus and the early Christian communities that produced the literature about him within their historical, cultural, and religious contexts.